this-gavagai/foundryvtt-tm/README.md

 - View most character details, including stats, conditions, modifiers, inventory, and spell lists
 - Read the full text of most items/feats/features/spells/etc.
 - Manage inventory, including changing locations and investment
-- Roll skill checks and make attacks, using a targeting proxy if desired (i.e., a horizontally mounted TV)
+- Roll skill checks, cast spells, and make attacks, using a targeting proxy if desired (i.e., a horizontally mounted TV)
-- Make attacks and cast spells

 ## Things on the top of my to-do list:
 - Come up with a clever name (Tablemate was just the name of the private kitchen-sink module this evolved from)